Elfocrash/Cosmonaut/README.md

 A cosmos id needs to exist somehow on your entity model.
 For that reason if it isn't part of your entity you can just extend the `CosmosEntity` class.

 It is **HIGHLY RECOMMENDED** that you decorate your Id property with the `[JsonProperty("id")]` attribute to prevent any unexpected behaviour.

+#### CosmonautClient

+Cosmonaut has it's own version of a `DocumentClient` called `CosmonautClient`.
+The difference is that the `CosmonautClient` interface is more user friendly and it looks more like something you would use in a real life scenario.
+It won't throw not found exceptions if an item is not found but it will return `null` instead.
+It will also retry automatically when you get 429s (too many requests).

+It also has support for logging and monitoring as you are going to see in the logging section of this page.

 #### Transactions